muerrilla/stable-diffusion-NPW/README.md

 ## Usage

-After installing, you can find the new slider called "Negative Prompt Weight" in the scripts sectionm under NPW.
+After installing, you can find the new slider called "Negative Prompt Weight" in the scripts section under NPW.

 ![Screenshot of the slider provided by the extension in UI](/assets/scr.png "Does what it says on the box.")